It is important to keep a healthy mind while living with diabetes.

 For 24-hour confidential telephone and online crisis support.
 People contact Lifeline for a range of reasons, including feelings of depression, stress, anxiety, and suicidal thoughts or attempts.

 Mental health foundation for youth, providing early intervention mental health services to 12–25 year-olds.
 Information and services also available to young people, their family and friends, and health professionals.

 Information about Medicare rebates available for selected mental health services provided by GPs, psychiatrists, psychologists and eligible social workers and occupational therapists.

-Diabetes Australia offers a free national NDSS Helpline, through which people with diabetes and their carers can access diabetes information, education programs, peer support groups, and events.
+Diabetes Australia offers a free national NDSS Helpline, through which people with diabetes and their carers can access diabetes information, programs, activities, peer support groups, and events.